 - Some autoimmune diseases target collagen.

-What can I do to slow loss or, better yet, speed production in the vaginal canal?
+or better yet, speed production in the vaginal canal?

 Radiofrequency applied to the vaginal canal promotes production, which increases the integrity of the tissue.
 When this protein is produced in the vaginal canal, it mitigates the symptoms of urinary incontinence, pelvic organ prolapse and pain.
 If you would like more information on this method of treatment, click here!